nhatofo/SF-Crime-Statistics-With-Spark-Streaming/README .md

 ## SF Crime Statistics with Spark Streaming

 ### Objective
-This project is to analyse Francisco crime incidents, and we will provide statistical analyses of the data using Apache Spark Structured Streaming.
+This project is to analyse the San Francisco crime incidents, and we will provide statistical analyses of the data using Apache Spark Structured Streaming.

 ### Development Environment: